 Given the rapid evolution of information technology, most people on a daily basis are confronted by more information than they can reasonably process.
-The challenge to organize/classify and comprehend immense amounts of information is vitally important to the scientific, business, and defense/security communities (particularly when projecting the future evolution of information technology.
-For example, the defense/security community is faced with the daunting challenge of gathering and summarizing information so that military/political leaders can make informed decisions and recommendations.
-One such group, the Virtual Information Center (VIC) at US Pacific Command, gathers, analyzes, and summarizes information from Internet-based newspapers on a daily basis (largely a manual, time and resource intensive process).
+The challenge to organize, classify and comprehend immense amounts of information is vitally important to the scientific, business, and defense/security communities (particularly when projecting the future evolution of information technology).
+For example, the defense/security community is faced with the daunting challenge of gathering and summarizing information so that military and political leaders can make informed decisions and recommendations.
+One such group, the Virtual Information Center (VIC) at US Pacific Command, gathers, analyzes, and summarizes information from Internet-based newspapers on a daily basis (a manual, time and resource intensive process).

-This paper discusses the VIPAR project, which has addressed this need.
+The VIPAR project has addressed this need.
 Intelligent agent technology was chosen 1) to utilize the ability for broadcast as well as peer-to-peer communication among agents, 2) to follow rules outlined in an ontology, and 3) because of the ability for agents to suspend processing on one machine, move to another, and resume processing (persistence).
-These strengths are well suited to addressing the challenges of automatically gathering Internet-based information.
+These strengths are well suited to address the challenges of gathering Internet-based information automatically.

-The VIPAR system is a multi-agent system that demonstrates the ability to self-organize newspaper articles in a manner comparable to humans.
-The VIPAR system demonstrates the important ability where agents use a flexible RDF ontology to monitor/manage Internet-based newspaper information.
-Moreover, VIPAR extends this capability by dynamically adding/clustering new information entering the system.
-The VIPAR system includes thirteen information agents that manage thirteen different newspaper sites.
-Results from the project show that VIPAR can organize information in a way comparable to human organized information and validates the agent approach taken.
+This multi-agent system has demonstrated 1) the ability to self-organize newspaper articles in a manner comparable to humans, 2) how a flexible Resource Description Framework (RDF) ontology is employed to monitor and manage Internet-based newspaper information, and 3) the capability to dynamically add and cluster new information entering the system.
+VIPAR includes thirteen information agents that manage thirteen different newspaper sites.
+Results show that VIPAR output is comparable to human output and validates the agent approach taken.
+Keywords: Intelligent Persistent Agents, Ontology, Mobile Agent Community, Vector-Space Model

-1 Introduction
+1 INTRODUCTION

 One main focus of information technology is to provide more information to people faster.
 Clearly, this challenge has been met in quite remarkable ways.
 Vast information sources are readily available via the Internet.
-However, this success raises the challenge of how to quickly/effectively organize and classify this information, a significant hurdle for industry and government organizations (including the Virtual Information Center (VIC) at US Pacific Command).
+However, this success raises the challenge of how to quickly and effectively organize and classify this information, a significant hurdle for industry and government organizations (including the Virtual Information Center (VIC) at US Pacific Command).
 VIC must produce daily Pacific region news summaries that may influence governmental policy decisions.
 Performed daily, analysts scan Internet newspapers, and create a summary of relevant news articles.
 The appropriate governmental/civilian decision makers consequently can better use the distilled information in their decision-making processes.
 Ironically, advances in information technology provide significant access portals, but unfortunately a great deal of human effort is required to effectively organize and classify the discovered information.

-This paper describes the Virtual Information Processing Agent Research (VIPAR) project that has developed a to organize and classify large amounts of information [11].
+This paper describes the Virtual Information Processing Agent Research (VIPAR) project that has developed a to organize and classify large amounts of information [11]1.
 The two main issues include the following: 1) How to efficiently gather heterogeneous and frequently changing information from the Internet, 2) How to organize, classify, and quickly present this information to an analyst.
 Reviewing the literature, it appears that the only viable technology to address these complex issues are information agents.
 Information agents can provide heterogeneous access and translation of Internet information [1], likewise, they can be effectively used to organize complex information [2].